telexintegrations/ViewOnce/README.md

 Add your number for people in your channel to contact yoj and get the message.
 Toggle the View Once button to activate or deactivate view once

+if activated the following message shouls be seen instead of the original message
+    Contact <<YOUR NUMBER>> for the message
+    example: Contact 08000000000 for the message

 Update the text message to display after integrating the json file.

 Pictures ot the integration at work is provided in the github repo.